My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

-This analogy struck me as I stood inside a factory, with my eyes glued to an operating conveyor belt.
-I watched new products fall onto the conveyor belt and travel for a bit, before landing in a shipping box.
-A machine then sealed the shipping box before it was forever removed from the factory.
+This analogy struck me as I stood inside a factory, my eyes glued to a bustling conveyor belt.
+I watched new products tumble onto the belt, journey for a while, and eventually land in a shipping box.
+A machine sealed the box shut, and it was whisked away from the factory, never to return.

 Inside the conveyor belt factory

-When a new product falls onto the front of the conveyor belt, it’s representative of human birth.
+When a new product drops onto the front of the conveyor belt, it symbolizes a human birth.

-When a product falls into a packaging box on the backend of the conveyor belt, it’s representative of human death.
+When a product lands in a packaging box at the end of the conveyor belt, it represents human death.

-The factory, which houses the conveyor, represents the habitable part of Earth.
-When a box leaves the factory after packaging, it symbolizes the burial of the deceased.
-Then eventually, the deceased return in the form of recycled material.
-A new person is then soon born.
+The factory, home to this conveyor, stands for the habitable part of Earth.
+As a box leaves the factory after being sealed, it’s like the burial of the deceased.
+Eventually, the deceased return, recycled into new life.
+And soon, a new person is born.

-The 1977 hit song “Dust in the wind” by Kansas, best captures the ephemeral nature of life:
+The 1977 hit song “Dust in the Wind” by Kansas captures the fleeting nature of life:

 Now, don’t hang on